JadynF/Rockr/docs/_build/_sources/featuredocumentation.md.txt

 The Home Page.
 Can be accessed via a successful login on the Login Page.

 Displays a 'listing' for the user to 'swipe' "Yes!" or "No!" on, which contains an image of a chair.
+Will only pull listings that fall into the current user's preferences.
 Contains a side menu which is accessed via a 'Show Menu' button in the top-left of the page.
 Contains a header which displays the name of the webpage.